Web framework for C programming language

 Golf as a web framework for C programming language

-Golf source code translates to C before compilation for maximum performance; as a result, Golf offers the ability to include C code directly in extended mode (via call-extended statement) which means Golf is also an effective framework for C programming language.
+Golf source code translates to C before compilation; as a result, Golf offers the ability to include C code directly in extended mode (via call-extended statement and Server-API) which means Golf is also an effective framework for C programming language.

 Golf offers simple statements to perform complex common tasks, as well as memory safety.
 The C code that you'd include via call-extended statement may or may not be memory safe; thus once your application is in extended mode (see extended-mode), your application may no longer be memory safe.